The Ultimate Guide to Hip Pain Relief

 Many conditions may cause hip pain, and some are more serious than others.
 That’s why it’s essential to not rely on a self-diagnosis alone.
 Instead, seek treatment from a doctor–especially if your chronic hip pain is altering your day-to-day activities.

-The highly-skilled doctors at Illinois Bone and Joint Institute will diagnose and treat your pain.
+The highly-skilled doctors at Illinois Bone & Joint Institute will diagnose and treat your pain.
 They will assess your pain with a series of tests to ensure that you receive the correct diagnosis.
 From there, they will discuss the best treatment options, and together you will make an informed decision on what care best suits your needs.

 Our doctors are eager to answer your questions and see you through every step of your treatment and recovery process.
 We will exhaust all options to get you back to pain-free activity.